marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

   basic ``asm`` and C code may appear to work, they cannot be depended upon to work reliably and are not supported.

-.. option:: reentrant
+.. gcc-attr:: reentrant

   .. index:: reentrant function attribute, MSP430

   Reentrant functions disable interrupts upon entry and enable them upon exit.
-Reentrant functions cannot also have the :option:`naked` or :option:`critical` attributes.
-They can have the :option:`interrupt` attribute.
+Reentrant functions cannot also have the :gcc-attr:`naked` or :gcc-attr:`critical` attributes.
+They can have the :gcc-attr:`interrupt` attribute.

-.. option:: wakeup
+.. gcc-attr:: wakeup

   .. index:: wakeup function attribute, MSP430